Beyond the ordinary – Most unique festivals of India to witness in 2025

 • Creation of Deities: Local priests construct bamboo effigies of the deities, which are central to the rituals.

 • Sacred Rituals: Selected priests perform rituals, while others, called Gaon Burhas, act as observers.
-These rituals include offering Apong (local rice beer) and the sacrifice of fowls, eggs, and animals, each smeared with Apong before being offered to the gods.
+These rituals include offering Apong (local rice beer).
+It also includes the sacrifice of fowl, eggs, and animals, each smeared with Apong before being offered to the gods.

 • The Mithoon Sacrifice: Introduced in 1967, the sacrificial offering of the Mithoon (a hybrid of yak and cow) has become a significant ritual.
 It symbolizes prosperity and the community’s collective gratitude.